zeppelinhangar/selfhosting/docs/patch/intro.md

 **If you are not sure what actions to perform for a specific patch, just perform them all to be safe, they will also be specified on each patch's guide page.**
 :::

+## Updating patches

+Sometimes, patches will be updated, in case you had already previously applied the patch, you will get `git am` errors when running the command again.
+These errors can be for one of two reasons:

+> - You already applied that commit (in this case you can just run `git am --skip` to skip applying it again)
+> - Another commit made changes to a previous commit and created merge issues (in this case you will have to resolve merge issues before continuing)

 ## Outdated patch disclaimer